-The assistance dog import process detailed below is only applicable for assistance dogs that meet the department’s eligibility criteria.
 The laws around assistance animals vary between countries and applicants should not assume their dog will comply with the department’s eligibility criteria, even if the dog is recognised as an assistance dog in the country of export.

 The department requires that institutions for assistance dog training are members of the International Guide Dog Federation (IGDF) or Assistance Dogs International (ADI).
 Alternatively, the dog may be accredited under a law (including public transport legislation or regulations) of an Australian State or Territory that provides for the accreditation of animals trained to assist a person with a disability to alleviate the effect of the disability.

 Importers submitting an application must include the following documentation:

 - The Medical history form for assistance dog handlers, completed by a medical practitioner, providing evidence of the handler’s disability and ongoing dependence on the assistance dog.